Honeyqian/DMFVAE/README.md

 # Data
 We provide two kinds of database includes HMDD v2.0 and HMDD v3.2

 # Take HMDD v2.0 as an example：
-Obtain feature:
 1. modifing the corresponding location.
 2. using example.py to obtain embedding featureof miRNAs and disease network structures.
-Model Training and predicting：
 1. using dataprocess.py to obtain samples.
 2. using vae.py to train and prediction.